Azure/SimuLand/3_simulate_detect/credential-access/signSAMLToken.md

     * Port open: 389

 **Enumerate Members of the Domain Admins Group**

-Start PowerShell as administrator and run the following commands.
+Start PowerShell as administrator and run the following commands:

 ```PowerShell
 # Get Domain Name